vesoft-inc/nebula-docs/community/vesoft-cla.md

 * You represent that each of Your contributions is Your original creation that You can legally grant the rights set out in this Agreement.
 * The contribution You submit and licenses You grant do not and will not infringe the rights of any third party.
 * You are not aware of any pending or threatened claims, suits, actions, or charges pertaining to the contributions.
-You also warrant to notify VEsoft immediately if You become aware of any such actual or potential claims, suits, actions, allegations, or charges.
+You also warrant to notify **vesoft** immediately if You become aware of any such actual or potential claims, suits, actions, allegations, or charges.